This is my daughter's OMAMAGOTO KITCHIN (playing house kitchen.)

 She has watched only such a range like this since she was born.
 Even if she does not know the dial of the playing house kitchen, it is no wonder.
 SHOUGANAI DESU.

-In my home, there is such a button on the walldown behind the kitchen, too.
+In my home, there is such a button on the wall behind the kitchen, too.

 Operation buttons of bath and floor heating.